robot-learning-freiburg/LCDNet/README.md

 ## Installation

+You can install LCDNet locally on your machine, or use the provided Dockerfile to run it in a container.
+The `environment_lcdnet.yml` file is meant to be used with docker, as it contains version of packages that are specific to a CUDA version.
+We don't recommend using it for local installation.

+### Local Installation

 1. Install [PyTorch](https://pytorch.org/) (make sure to select the correct cuda version)
 2. Install the requirements
 ```pip install -r requirements.txt```